 May also be called: Roundback or Hunchback

 Kyphosis (ki-FO-sis) is an abnormal rounding of the spine that occurs in the upper and middle part of the back.
-Kyphosis can occur at any age but often becomes evident during adolescence.
+Scheuermann's kyphosis, which is caused by the wedging together of several vertebrae in a row, can run in families and is usually seen in adolescents.

 More to Know

-Several types of kyphosis can affect kids and teens:
+Several other types of kyphosis also can affect kids and teens:

 Kyphosis also can be due to neuromuscular, connective tissue, or endocrine problems.